Mac Mac Falls (& Mac Mac Pools)

 Located about 13 kilometers along the R352 outside of the beautiful town Sabie, you will find Mac Mac Falls, a 70m high waterfall plunging into a tranquil gorge below.

 The entrance to Mac Mac falls has a safe parking area with lots of curio stalls for buying novelty items and gifts.
+This attraction gets very busy, so be sure to get there EARLY to beat the crowds!

 There is a small entrance fee of about R20 is required to visit the area.
 There is a steep walk on a paved walkway that takes you to the lookout above the Mac Mac Falls.
 Because of the many steps, wheelchair access is not possible.